Beginner Cat Photo Skills

 TAZ HEAD

-Paws
+Paws of Character

 Focus on your cat’s paw or paws.

-Furry paws and cute toe beans can give you a shot that will charm lots of people.
-Everyone loved this image of Teddy’s furry paws when I shared it on social media.
+Furry paws and cute toe beans can give you a shot that will charm people.
+Everyone loved my image of Teddy’s furry paws when I shared it on social media.
 Be brave and fill the frame with paw!
 For a different shot if your cat perches on a glass table or surface, see if you can get underneath the glass as this gives you even more opportunities for fun – like my image of Chenzou.

 Tuxedo Cat Hairy Paw